 I’m aspiring to live a slow life.
 I’m the time and touch type in the five languages of love.
-For me good relationship is a slow relationship.
+For me, a good relationship is a slow relationship.

 ingredients of slow love

 Have time for the other one.
 Give him or her your time.

 You can prepare a meal or watch a movie together… But for me, the best is laying together and talking about you.
 Your plans, dreams, thoughts, happy or sad moments.
 Rather not about what was on news.
 And not about necessary shopping or family daily schedule for the next day.

 And with time, give your attention.

 Focus on your partner and on what’s between you.
 Forget your smartphone.
-Don’t tell him that he should have put his sock in other place.
+Don’t tell him that he should have put his sock in another place.
 Don’t tell her that there is too much her hair on the floor.
 Please, don’t!

 And don’t think that your spouse will be there always.
 That he or she is signed to you in a form of an agreement.
 Don’t try to do everything first to spend then all the time with this person.
 Because that someday can never come (Someday – do you already know this fantastic essay by The Minimalists?).
 Because by losing so much time and living near and not together you’re already spoiling the relation.

 Mentioned in the article: